KIT-IBPT/epics-cs-shell/README.md

 ## Copyright / License

-This EPICS device support is licensed under the terms of the [GNU Lesser General Public License v3.0 license](LICENSE) by [Karlsruhe Institute of Technology's Institute of Beam Physics and Technology](https://www.ibpt.kit.edu/) and was developed by [igor@scictrl.com](http://scictrl.org).
+This project is licensed under the terms of the [GNU Lesser General Public License v3.0 license](LICENSE) by [Karlsruhe Institute of Technology's Institute of Beam Physics and Technology](https://www.ibpt.kit.edu/) and was developed by [igor@scictrl.com](http://scictrl.org).